marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 2. **I proceeded to address the questions.**

-### Question 1: Which countries have experienced the highest growth in population and GDP?
+## Question 1: Which countries have experienced the highest growth in population and GDP?
 Is there overlap?

-**- 1. Bar Chart**
+#### 1. Bar Chart

 ```ruby
 ## Vizualizing the Top Countries with highest GDP & Population Density